Gilgamech/AlcoveShopBot/README.md

 ![Windows Protected Your PC screen with Run Anyway button](https://github.com/Gilgamech/AlcoveShopBot/blob/main/RunAnyway.png)

 - App will open.
+- Click "Run" and the bot should display all old out of stocks in your log.
+- App will continue to log events.
+- Adding a webhook for a Discord channel will also send these messages to the Discord channel.
+  - Click the `Edit` menu, then `Edit Webhook`.
+  - Go into Discord, hold the channel name or click the gear to "Edit Channel", find and select the "Integrations" section, then the "Webhooks" section.
+Add a new webhook, and name it.
+(Please refer to [Discord's Intro to Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for more info.)
-Click the `Edit` menu, then `Edit Webhook`.
-Copy the URL and paste it in here.
-(Be careful with it, or someone could send David Hasselhoff memes to your shop channel!)
+  - Copy the webhook URL from Discord and paste it in here.
+(Be careful with the webhook URL, or someone could send David Hasselhoff memes to your shop channel!)
-- Click "Run" and the bot should announce all old out of stocks in your log.

 It might freeze sometimes, if your Minecraft log gets really big (more than 1 million lines), so wait bit.
 If it freezes for a really long time, click "Stop" a few times and wait for a while, to see if it stops and was just reading a long file.
 If it never stops, open an [Issue](https://github.com/Gilgamech/AlcoveShopBot/issues).